controlplaneio/simulator/terraform/code-style.md

 ...
 ```

-__A resource's NAME should describe TYPE pre-pended with simulator, unique indent and minus the provider.__
+__A resource's NAME should describe TYPE pre-pended with simulator, unique ident and minus the provider.
+Common shorthand for TYPE is fine here__

 ```
 resource "aws_security_group" "simulator_controlplane_sg" {